ACS-Analysts/training-containers/doc/intro_to_kubernetes.md

 in a docker registry visible to the cluster.
 We could upload the image to a remote registry (DockerHub, Artifactory, etc) but for demonstration purposes we will install a registry inside the minikube cluster.
-Luckily, minikube has an addon to make the easy.
+Luckily, minikube has an addon to make this easy.

 ```
 $ minikube addons enable registry